roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 <span class="comment"># returns `Bool.false` because none of these is negative</span>
 </samp></pre>

-There's also `List.all` which only returns `true` if all the elements in the list pass the test:
+There's also `List.all` which only returns `Bool.true` if all the elements in the list pass the test:

 <pre><samp>List.all [<span class="number">1</span>, <span class="number">2</span>, <span class="number">3</span>] Num.isOdd
 <span class="comment"># returns `Bool.<span class="hljs-literal">false</span>` because 2 is not odd</span>